edgesec-org/edgesec-website/README.md

 **Address:** [Sepapaja 6, 15551 Tallinn, Estonia](https://goo.gl/maps/1c4Gmzd2pKEF441v7)

-### Current projects

-See [EdgeCA](https://edgeca.org), our ephemeral, in-memory CA providing service mesh machine identities.
+We develop innovatice software to provide developers with a fast, easy, and integrated source of machine identities.
+Have a look at [EdgeCA](https://edgeca.org), our ephemeral, in-memory CA providing service mesh machine identities.

-Our latest project is [EdgeQL](https://edgeql.io) - to be released in the summer of 2021.